ludiosarchive/Minerva/docs/Overview.rst

 	for resource exhaustion attacks, `abortConnection support`_, and improved compatibility with SSL client bugs (modified ``DefaultOpenSSLContextFactory``).

+	-	Monoclock, so that your Minerva-using servers are less affected by time jumps.

+	-	PyOpenSSL

 -	simplejson (our branch ``prime``).
 Minerva relies on a depth limit of 32 while parsing JSON.
 If an unpatched simplejson is used, Minerva will still work but the test suite will not pass (and Minerva will be vulnerable to dedicated hackers trying to segfault the server).